 - 5.1.1 As the Borough Plan has developed, the draft policies and site allocations were subjected to an SA which suggested a small number of mitigation and enhancement measures. - 5.1.2 The emerging Borough Plan was prepared positively and therefore there was little scope for suggesting mitigation measures as no significant negative effects were identified.
 However, there was some scope for enhancement.
-These have all been accepted by the Borough Council and incorporated into changes in the wording of the draft policy.
-No further mitigation is required.
+These have all been accepted by the Borough Council and incorporated into changes in the wording the policies. - 5.1.3 Based on the above, no further mitigation measures are identified for the Borough Plan Publication Plan incorporating Main Modifications.